 In the midst of exams, life might feel like a bit of a challenge.
-However, it is worth bearing in mind that it will, at most, last for two weeks and that many generations of university students before us have sat similar exams.
-However, for two gap year students, Will Hsu and Charles Stevens who are soon to undertake a 10,000km cycle along the Silk Road, all is not so simple; their challenge is expected to take them four months to complete, and they are two of the youngest people to have ever attempted it.
+However, it is worth bearing in mind that the exam period will last for two weeks at most, and that many generations before us have gone through a similar struggle.
+However, for gap year students Will Hsu and Charles Stevens – who are soon to undertake a 10,000km cycle along the Silk Road – all is not so simple; their challenge is expected to take them four months to complete, and they are two of the youngest people to have ever attempted the route.

 The pair hope to raise £25,000 for the A Child Unheard charity by completing the challenge, and are already more than half of the way towards reaching this target on their Just Giving page.
 A Child Unheard is a charity working to improve the lives of children in Africa by providing them with safe and caring environments in which they can learn, and the centres opened by the charity offer free education to young children.
 Mr Stevens told The Saint that this is a cause that is close to both his and Will’s hearts: “In September 2015 myself and Will spent a month in Ghana helping out in a community called Ayenyah.
 This followed a visit in 2013 – only we found that in 2015 part of the school was running out of funding.
 A Child Unheard agreed to take it over but needed financial support to make the project viable as it’s a very small charity.
 Having got to know the children well and with a real soft spot for the community we felt it important to support them.”
 If Mr Stevens and Mr Hsu reach their goal then the money will make a big difference in Ayenyah because, as Mr Stevens pointed out, “with £25,000 A Child Unheard will be able to secure the long term future of the school.”
 The trip was funded by Will and Charles, with the support of their parents, so any money donated to their Just Giving page will go directly to the charity.